wkalt/puppetdb/doc/api/v1/groups.markdown

 If any environments, classes, or class parameters specified in the request do not exist, the server will return a 500 Server Error response when the attempted insertion fails due to unsatisfied database constraints.

-### POST /v1/groups/<name>
+### POST /v1/groups/<name-or-uuid>

-Update classes, class parameters, and variables of the group with the given name by submitting a group delta.
+Update classes, class parameters, and variables of the group with the given name or UUID by submitting a group delta.

 #### Request Format